-- Isopropyl alcohol and ethyl alcohol are flammable liquids and fire hazards.
-Isopropyl alcohol is slightly toxic by ingestion and inhalation.
-Use in a well-ventilated room.
-Ethyl alcohol has been denatured and it cannot be made nonpoisonous. - Always recap the alcohol bottle and move them far from the demonstration area.
+- Isopropyl alcohol is a highly flammable liquid and vapor.
+Keep away from heat, sparks, open flames, and hot surfaces.
+May cause drowsiness or dizziness.
+Avoid breathing mist, vapors or spray.
+Use in a well-ventilated room. - Isopropyl alcohol cause serious eye irritation.
+Always wear protective eyewear when performing this demonstration.
+Anyone viewing this demonstration should also wear eye protection.
+Please review current Safety Data Sheets for additional safety, handling, and disposal information. - Always recap the alcohol bottle and move it far from the demonstration area.
 Never leave an open bottle of alcohol in the vicinity of the demonstration. - A safety shield is highly recommended for explosions.
 Even the mildest explosion creates some chance of shattering and flying objects.
 Protective eyewear must be worn by the demonstrator as well as by anyone viewing the demo. - Never perform alcohol explosions in glass bottles.
-The large quantities of gases (H2O and CO2) produced during the rapid combustion will easily shatter a glass container.
-Serious accidents have occurred performing this demonstration in a glass container-do not use glass. - Always pour out excess unvolatilized liquid alcohol from the plastic jug before igniting.
+The large quantities of gases ( $H_2O$ and $CO_2$ ) produced during the rapid combustion will easily shatter a glass container.
+Serious accidents have occurred performing this demonstration in a glass container-do not use glass.
+Only use a plastic jug, such as a 5-gallon water jug. - Always pour out excess unvolatilized liquid alcohol from the plastic jug before igniting.
 If any liquid alcohol is left, it will increase the amount of gaseous afterburning.
 The liquid could also ignite, which may cause the plastic jug to melt.
-Always keep a lid or some sort of cover handy, which can be placed over the mouth of the jug to extinguish the flame if it continues so long as to begin melting the plastic.
-Excess alcohol on the outside of the jug should be wiped off in order to avoid its igniting and softening the plastic jug. - Never, ever use a pure oxygen environment as the potential for an extremely violent and deadly explosion is possible. - Never use methyl alcohol for this demonstration.
+Always keep a lid or some sort of cover handy, which can be placed over the mouth of the jug to extinguish the flame if it begins to melt the plastic.
+Excess alcohol in the lip of the mouth of the jug and on the outside of the jug should be wiped off in order to avoid its igniting and softening the plastic jug.

+- Never, ever use a pure oxygen environment as the potential for an extremely violent and deadly explosion is possible. - Never use methyl alcohol for this demonstration.
 The high volatility of methyl alcohol means that it has the potential for the most violent combustion of any alcohol. - Replace the plastic "whoosh bottle" should it show grazing, frosting, cracking, or any small flaws.
-Routinely replace the bottle after approximately 20 uses or so. - Do not perform this demonstration directly underneath smoke/heat detectors or sprinkler systems. - Make sure the ceiling is at least 4 feet above the whoosh bottle to prevent possible scorching and fire. - Always wear protective eyewear when performing this demonstration.
-Please consult current Material Safety Data Sheets for additional safety information on isopropyl alcohol and ethyl alcohol.
+Routinely replace the bottle after approximately 20 uses or so. - Do not perform this demonstration directly underneath smoke/heat detectors or sprinkler systems. - Make sure the ceiling is at least 4 feet above the whoosh bottle to prevent possible scorching and fire.